oucs-teaching/cosc349-labs/lab06.md

 IP addresses are not all globally usable and reachable though.
 IP addresses are split at some bit position such that the high-order bits give the network number, and the low-order bits give the host number on that particular network.

-All hosts with the same network number can reach each other directly, as it's a local area network.
+All hosts with the same network number can reach each other directly, as having the same network number indicates being on the same local area network, i.e., LAN (in effect).
 To reach hosts on other network numbers, traffic is set to one particular address on the same network number: that of the gateway or router, which is responsible for interconnecting different network numbers together.

 Network addresses are typically written as a full IP address followed by a /n where 'n' indicates the number of network number bits versus host number bits.
 By convention all the host bits are set to 0 when describing the network's address as an IP address.

 Let's work through an example.
 Say we have a network 192.168.2.0/24.
 The slash 24 indicates that the top 24-bits of this IP address are the network number, and the remaining 8-bits are the host number.
 Thus on this network we have space for 256 host numbers.
 A given VM might be at 192.168.2.11, for example.
 There are at least three addresses of the 256 that you shouldn't use, though:
-- the lowest host number, 0, is usually used to identify the network, so allocating a host there would confuse matters, i.e., don't allocate a VM to 192.168.2.0 but instead start your numbering higher---I'd typically start at 192.168.2.2;
+- the lowest host number, 0, is usually used to identify the network itself, so allocating a host there would confuse matters, i.e., don't allocate a VM to 192.168.2.0 but instead start your numbering higher---I'd typically start at 192.168.2.2;
 - the highest host number, 255, is usually used for the broadcast address, that transmits to all hosts on that local network, i.e., don't allocate a VM to 192.168.2.255, instead 192.168.2.254 should be the highest IP address that you use;
 - for non-private networks there is one address used as a gateway or a router: it is the address to which all traffic not within the current network is sent, and VirtualBox often allocates the second-lowest host number, 1, I think, so don't allocate a VM to 192.168.2.1.